Native American Law

 We have a decades-long record of advising and assisting Alaska Native corporations as they have worked to fulfill the intent and purpose of the Alaska Native Claims Settlement Act by addressing the real economic and social needs of Alaska Natives through "maximum participation by Natives in decisions affecting their rights and property."
-Leading publications recognize our group as top legal professionals in the country.
+Leading publications recognize our team as top legal professionals in the country.
 U.S. News—Best Lawyers honored Holland & Knight as "2016 Law Firm of the Year" for Native American Law for our high-caliber services on behalf of clients' most critical tribal, state and federal legal concerns.

-With a deep respect for the traditional values that distinguish Native Americans, Holland & Knight's Native American Law Group is committed to providing Indian tribal governments and Alaska Native organizations with the same high quality of legal representation demanded by other governments and sophisticated business enterprises – the kind of service such communities require to protect their sovereignty and to prosper now and in future generations.
+With a deep respect for the traditional values that distinguish Native Americans, Holland & Knight's Native American Law Team is committed to providing Indian tribal governments and Alaska Native organizations with the same high quality of legal representation demanded by other governments and sophisticated business enterprises – the kind of service such communities require to protect their sovereignty and to prosper now and in future generations.

 We understand the challenges that Indian tribes and Alaska Native organizations face, and are able to provide full-service legal and strategic advice and counsel on all of the critical issues.

-Our Native American Law Group includes:
+Our Native American Law Team includes:

 Changes in federal and state law and policy affecting one tribe often have a profound and long-lasting effect upon all Indian tribes.
-To guard our clients' interests, our Native American Law Group, supported by one of the largest and most highly rated lobbying practices in Washington, D.C., maintains constant communication with members of Congress and key federal agencies.
-Through our offices in Alaska, California, Florida and New York, we also maintain a visible presence in several state capitals.
+To guard our clients' interests, our Native American Law Team, supported by one of the largest and most highly rated lobbying practices in Washington, D.C., maintains constant communication with members of Congress and key federal agencies.
+Through our offices in California, Florida and New York, we also maintain a visible presence in several state capitals.
 We provide clients with an effective team of lawyers and lobbyists who have personal knowledge of the legislative, regulatory and budgetary processes.
 We also have established working relationships with key decision-makers.
 Our legislative policy team includes seasoned lawyers and professionals in the fields of gaming, tax, labor, self-governance, energy, environment, trust land, healthcare, education, finance and development.

-Every week, our Native American Law team prepares a summary report of federal Indian law and policy developments that impact Indian Country.
+Every week, our Native American Law Team prepares a summary report of federal Indian law and policy developments that impact Indian Country.
 This subscription-based reporting service helps keep tribal leaders and senior staff up-to-date by covering the latest Indian-related legislation, congressional hearing activity, administrative rules and regulations, and much more.
 It also includes a list of upcoming events and opportunities for tribal voices to be heard on critical issues.
-For a sample issue and information on subscribing, please contact a member of the Native American Law Group.
+For a sample issue and information on subscribing, please contact a member of the Native American Law Team.